umbraco/UmbracoDocs/marketplace-and-integrations/integrations/semrush.md

 If you are selecting your own authorization flow that uses the `AuthorizationService`, the redirect URL will be this one: `/umbraco/api/semrushauthorization/oauth`, from [`SemrushAuthorizationController`](https://github.com/umbraco/Umbraco.Cms.Integrations/blob/main/src/Umbraco.Cms.Integrations.SEO.Semrush/Controllers/SemrushAuthorizationController.cs).
 Please make sure to set to correct URL in the settings of the website and in the configuration of your _Semrush_ app.

-The authorization controller uses the `window.postMessage` interface for cross-window communications when redirecting from the Shopify authorization server.
+The authorization controller uses the `window.postMessage` interface for cross-window communications when redirecting from the semrush authorization server.